jbroll/typedArrayFunction/npm/typed-array-ops/README.md

 }
 ```

 This library will create new arrays for you as is the convention in Numeric Javascript, but you might wish to avoid this expensive allocation for intermediate results by providing destination arrays where apropriate.
-You may specify where the result is stored, or the library will allocate a destination array that is of the same type as the first argument.
-When supplying a binary operator function with 3 arguments, the first argument is used as the result.
+When supplying a binary operator function with 3 arguments, the first argument will be used as the result.
 If the call has only 2 arguments then a result array will be allocated.

 Scaler variations of the operators, suffixed with 's', are provided for compatibility with ndarray-ops, but are unnecessary.
 These functions are aliases for thier array versions.